Attitude Adjustment

 • Success needs attitudes that permit new ideas to grow.

-• While intelligent and hard-working people have an advantage, anyone who can use clever ideas for a seemingly conventional situation can succeed.
+• While intelligent and hard-working people have an advantage, anyone who can use clever ideas in a seemingly conventional situation can succeed.

 • When you focus on where things are, you’re not paying attention to how things are changing.